Date:

 New Energy Tech Approved Sellers

-This means that retailers in our program have committed to high standards across sales and marketing, quotes and contracts, delivery and installation, and warranties and support.
-They are known as New Energy Tech or NET Approved Sellers under the NETCC.
+This means they have committed to high standards across sales and marketing, quotes and contracts, delivery and installation, and warranties and support.

 Customers doing business with a NET Approved Seller can be confident they are getting clear, honest information, quality installation, and good warranties.